Ian-I-Chien/Valorant-Tracker/README.md

 ## Environment:
 This bot is running on R-PI3 with python version 3.11.2

-The Token should be set in .env file
+The Token should be set in .env file.

 [Discord Token](https://discord.com/developers/docs/quick-start/getting-started)
 ```
 BOT_TOKEN= "TOKEN"